 Kindsey Pentecost is the Global Ambassador for The Selah Way Foundation's National Training Cadre.
 For over ten years she has served those who are at high risk of being exploited, have been exploited, and/or sex trafficked.
 She has a M.A. from Grand Valley University in Criminal Justice and has been published in the Southwest Journal of Criminal Justice with the article Explaining the Fear of Crime Among College Women.
-She is also the cofounder of TYLA (Turn Your Life Around) a prostitution court diversion program identifying victims of sexual exploitation and human trafficking.
+She is also the cofounder of one of the nation's first prostitution court diversion programs.
 Kindsey has a diverse background working in both non-profit and the business world.
 She is certified with the Florida Crime Prevention Training Institute for Human Trafficking and has partnered with the local law enforcement to be the first point of contact for women identified as sex trafficking victims or high risk to be recruited in to sex trafficking.
 Kindsey has years of experience training law enforcement on the issue of domestic sex trafficking and has served on the leadership team of the Circuit 12 Coalition Against Human Trafficking.
 She has more than 1,000 hours in training in the field of human trafficking and has assisted on numerous human trafficking cases, search warrants and legislation changes to combat human trafficking.

 Dr. Stephany Powell is a Master Level Trainer with The Selah Way Foundation.
 She is retired from the LAPD as a sergeant in charge of a vice unit and accepted the leadership role at Journey Out in October 2013.
 In addition to her LAPD tenure, Dr. Powell is a Doctor of Education in Organizational Leadership and utilizes that singular combination in several ways.
 She created and facilitated Team Building and Executive Leadership workshops for the Fire and Police departments.
 She is an Adjunct Assistant Professor of Behavioral Science at Los Angeles Trade Technical College.
 She is a powerful speaker, a tenacious educator and advocate for change, and one of the premiere experts in this field.
 Dr. Powell has been featured by Los Angeles local media and by CNN/HLN.